ArtimanJustice/NeedSomeSleepApp/README.md

 💤 Welcome to Need Some Sleep 💤

 Need Some Sleep is a serene and intuitive application designed to help you unwind, relax, and drift into a peaceful slumber.
-Whether you're struggling with insomnia, need a soothing background for meditation, or simply want to enhance your sleep environment, SleepWave offers a curated selection of calming sounds and customizable features to create your perfect bedtime routine.
+Whether you're struggling with insomnia, need a soothing background for meditation, or simply want to enhance your sleep environment, Need Some Sleep offers a curated selection of calming sounds and customizable features to create your perfect bedtime routine.

 🎵 Curated Sound Library